craftml/craftml/README.md

 # CraftML

+2.0 Beta

 - written in TypeScript
 - no dependency on csg.js
-- no dependency on openjsacd
+- no dependency on openjscad

 ## Roadmap

-Remaing features that need to be re-implemented
+Remaining features to implement:
 [ ] div
 [ ] h1, h2, h3, h4, h5
 [ ] text using different fonts